England: Climate

 England has a temperate maritime climate: it is mild with temperatures not much lower than 0 °C in winter and not much higher than 32 °C in summer.
 The weather is damp relatively frequently and is changeable.
 The coldest months are January and February, the latter particularly on the English coast, while July is normally the warmest month.
 Months with mild to warm weather are May, June, September and October.
 Rainfall is spread fairly evenly throughout the year.

 Important influences on the climate of England are its proximity to the Atlantic Ocean, its northern latitude and the warming of the sea by the Gulf Stream.
 Rainfall is higher in the west, and parts of the Lake District receive more rain than anywhere else in the country.
-Since weather records began, the highest temperature recorded was 40.3 °C on 25 July 2019 at the Botanic Garden in Cambridge, while the lowest was −26.1 °C on 10 January 1982 in Edgmond, Shropshire.
+Since weather records began, the highest temperature recorded was 40.3 °C on 19 July 2022 at Coningsby, Lincolnshire, while the lowest was −26.1 °C on 10 January 1982 in Edgmond, Shropshire.

 Nature and wildlife

 The fauna of England is similar to that of other areas in the British Isles with a wide range of vertebrate and invertebrate life in a diverse range of habitats.
 National nature reserves in England are designated by Natural England as key places for wildlife and natural features in England.
 They were established to protect the most significant areas of habitat and of geological formations.
 NNRs are managed on behalf of the nation, many by Natural England themselves, but also by non-governmental organisations, including the members of The Wildlife Trusts partnership, the National Trust, and the Royal Society for the Protection of Birds.
-There are 229 NNRs in England covering 110000 ha.
+There are 221 NNRs in England covering 110000 ha.
 Often they contain rare species or nationally important populations of plants and animals.